 Short-Term Side Effects

 You may need time to adjust to your lenses.
-Most people get used to them after a week, but it can take longer.
+Most people get used to them after a week or two, but it can take longer.
 A few people never like the changes in vision and give up on bifocals or progressives.

 At first, you may notice: